 Spend Time Outdoors

 One of the best things about nature is that it’s free and you don’t need much to enjoy it.
-A pair of hiking shoes and a water bottle can get you to the top of a mountain, and the experience is well worth it.
+Simple outdoor gear like a pair of hiking shoes and a water bottle can get you to the top of a mountain, and the experience is well worth it.
 The outdoors is the perfect place to de-stress and get some perspective on life.

 Choose Quality Over Quantity